Read the pricing guide thoroughly as it covers different gown silhouettes and design detail combinations.

-Read the pricing guide thoroughly as it covers different gown silhouettes and design detail combinations.
-This pricing guide is the starting point to the “standard set of alterations,” which are the most basic alterations that nearly every wedding gown needs.
-The standard set of alterations does not cover custom work, structural changes to the gown, or designs changes.
+This pricing guide starts with the “standard set of alterations,” which include: the straps taken up, bodice side seam adjustments*, a hem, and a bustle.
+Please see the “Design, Details, & Additional Alterations” section as your gown may require working with more specific details such as lace applique work, long sleeve adjustments, etc. The standard set of alterations does not cover custom work, structural changes, or designs changes.
 Please note that your gown could need (or you may want) more than the standard set of alterations.
-Price ranges may be more than listed depending on the level or depth of detail on the gown and inner construction.
+Price ranges are subject to change and may be more than listed depending on the level or depth of detail on the gown and inner construction.
 Any term with an “*” has a description of the term towards the bottom of the page.

 Standard Alterations Pricing Guide